 Methods

-The evaluation of Vitendo4Africa took place over a two month time period under the direction and guidance of Dr. Nhial Tutlam of Saint Louis University.
+The evaluation of Vitendo4Africa took place over a two-month time period under the direction and guidance of Dr. Nhial Tutlam of Saint Louis University.
 In order to learn more about the current state of the program, V4A’s mission statement and pertinent documents were shared with the team to aid in forming a series of questions meant for V4A leadership.
 These initial questions were comprised of survey items from the literature (Rhodes, Reddy, Roffman, & Grossman, 2005) and specific questions pertinent to the program.
 These questions were then collaboratively edited and organized to produce an adjustable survey.

 The initial survey was trialed in a phone interview with V4A leadership to address the objective of the mentorship program and what specific information leadership wished to acquire from a formal assessment and evaluation.
 The survey was then further developed to include items related to the needs of V4A leadership, allowing for testing to occur during phone interviews with program mentors.
 As each mentor interview occurred, the survey was restructured to improve flow, remove redundant items, improve the specificity of items that had confused respondents, and add items addressing the concerns of mentors.
 This resulted in a complete survey that could be administered orally or be used as a template for online administration.